 Every year, the Department of Chemistry and Biochemistry has four Bayer Fellowships available.
 These fellowships pay a $2500 supplement per year for two years in addition to the Fellow’s stipend.
 Applicants to our PhD program will automatically be considered for a Bayer Fellowship.
 In addition, graduate assistants are encouraged to apply for nationally competitive fellowships.

 We encourage students to begin research as soon as possible and, indeed, students should approach faculty members to investigate beginning research as early as their freshman year.
-In addition, our summer research program is currently funded by the NSF/REU (2004-2015), NIH/SRE (2012-2016), and the NSF/S-STEM (2013-2017) programs, as well as the scholarship programs described above, the Department, the Bayer School, and individual research grants.
+In addition, our summer Undergraduate Research Program is currently funded by the NSF/REU (2004-2015), NIH/SRE (2012-2016), and the NSF/S-STEM (2013-2017) programs, as well as the scholarship programs described above, the Department, the Bayer School, and individual research grants.
 Each summer, approximately 40-45 students participate in summer research in our department.

 American Chemical Society Student Members